 Mistake 10- Not Consulting A Specialist

-If your lawyer is not a specialist in this area, you may not be getting the best advice and you may not have the strongest case.
+If your lawyer does not specialise in drink driving cases in Scotland, you may not be getting the best advice and you may not have the strongest case.

 Hire the best that you can afford.
 Remember that if you do get banned it may be possible to get your licence back before the end of the period of ban.